 - ½ star anise

-- 1 cup sauerkraut and mushroom cooking water from the sauerkraut and mushroom pierogi recipe OR mushroom cooking water (from the uszka dumplings recipe)
+- 1 cup mushroom cooking water from the uszka recipe

 - salt and black pepper to taste

-- Add all the vegetables into a large pot, add half an apple (with peel), peeled garlic cloves, pour in 2 liters / quarts cold water.
+- Add all the vegetables into a large pot, add half an apple (with peel), peeled garlic cloves, pour in 2 quarts (8 cups or 2liters) cold water.

 - Cover with a lid and bring to a boil over very low heat, it should take about 20-30 minutes.